dwave-examples/3d-bin-packing/README.md

 ![eq8](_static/eq8.png)

-Only assign cases to bins that are open.
+Only assign cases to bins that are in use.

 ![eq9](_static/eq9.png)

-Ensure that bins are added in order, i.e., bin `j` is opened before bin `j + 1`.
+Ensure that bins are added in order; i.e., bin `j` is in use before bin `j + 1`.

 ![eq10](_static/eq10.png)

 #### Geometric Constraints
-Geometric constraints are applied to prevent overlaps between cases.
-These constraints are only applied when `i`, `j` belong to a bin in a 3d space.
-Note that in following we use "left" and "right" to refer to the position of the case along `x` axis of bin, "behind" and "in front of" for `y` axis, and "above" and "bellow" for `z` axis.
+Geometric constraints, required only for three-dimensional problems, are applied to prevent overlaps between cases.
+In the following constraints, "left" and "right" refer to the position of the case along the `x` axis of a bin, "behind" and "in front of" to the `y` axis, and "above" and "below" to the `z` axis.
 To avoid overlaps between each pair of cases we only need to ensure that at least one of these situations occur:

 - case `i` is on the left of case `k` (`q = 0`):